scmschmidt/trento_checks_for_supportconfig/README.md

    It sets up and starts the Wanda containers as well as creating the image for the supportconfig hosts.

    > :bulb: You can influence the used Wanda version by setting the environment variable `WANDA_VERSION`.
    > The repo always uses the latest released version.
 To use a specific one, run: `WANDA_VERSION=... ./install`

+   > :exclamation: If the install fails when building the images, run it again.
+Sometimes after a second or third run the pull completes.

+1. Place the script `tcsc` in `~/bin` or `/usr/local/bin` (last requires root).

 ## Update